Introduction

 How to Write and Publish!

-I wrote this brief guide about how to write and publish for my advance undergraduate and graduate students.
+I wrote this brief guide about how to write and publish for my advance undergraduate and graduate How to Write and Publish in humanitiesstudents.
 The purpose was not to teach them the basic mechanics of essay writing, for that they would have learned in their writing courses, but to explain the structure of a publishable paper and to elaborate the process of submission, editing, and final publication, in other words the techniques of how to write and publish.

 Thus, in a way, this concise guide to academic publishing also attempts to demystify the process of humanities publication and provides some experiential insights into the research writing, and structuring of a paper.
 Readers interested in the basic mechanics of writing research papers should read this guide in conjunction with books specifically focused on the intricacies of composition and writing.